 Let’s Talk Home Inspection

-By getting an inspection, you have gained the ability to negotiate repairs, find pre-existing problems, or opt-out if the issues are too vast.
+By getting an inspection, you have gained the ability to negotiate repairs, find pre-existing problems, or opt out if the issues are too vast.
 In addition, home inspections can help buyers have greater peace of mind during an otherwise often stressful time.

-We’re taking to you too, sellers.
-Learning about any possible issues or immediate repairs before putting your house on the market could alleviate stress, while creating a much smoother purchasing process.
+We’re talking to you too, sellers.
+Learning about any possible issues or immediate repairs before putting your house on the market could alleviate stress while creating a much smoother purchasing process.

 Finding A Home Inspector

-Keep in mind, many states lack a licensing process for home inspectors.
-If your state does not have criteria, finding an inspector in good standing with a nationally recognized organization.
-Check out the American Society for Home Inspectors.
+Keep in mind that some states lack a licensing process for home inspectors.
+If your state does not have criteria, find an inspector in good standing with a nationally recognized organization like the American Society for Home Inspectors.

 Categories: Home Buying